Palmerston North: Parks and recreational facilities

 Palmerston North and its surroundings feature roughly 100 parks and reserves.

-Most notable is Victoria Esplanade, a 26 ha park located along the northern bank of the Manawatu River west of Fitzherbert Avenue.
+Most notable is Victoria Esplanade, a 26 ha park located along the northern bank of the Manawatū River west of Fitzherbert Avenue.
 It was opened in 1897 to commemorate the 60th Jubilee of Queen Victoria's reign, and includes a native bush reserve along the river bank, formal botanical gardens, playgrounds and the Café Esplanade, all connected with walking and bicycle tracks.
 Located within the Esplanade are several attractions.
 The Peter Black Conservatory is a large tropical greenhouse built in 1941 and refurbished in 2014.
 The Wildbase Recovery visitor centre and aviary for recovering wildlife opened in 2019 and is run in partnership with Massey University's Veterinary Hospital.
-The volunteer-operated Esplanade Scenic Railway features a 2.2 km miniature railway track offering 20 minute rides through native bush.
+The volunteer-operated Esplanade Scenic Railway features a 2.2 km miniature railway track offering 20-minute rides through native bush.
 New Zealand's largest rose garden, the 1.7 ha Dugald McKenzie Rose Garden, is the site of the New Zealand international rose trials and contributed to the city's one-time nickname, "Rose City".
 It was recognised in 2003 by the World Federation of Rose Societies as one of the finest rose gardens in the world.

 Adjacent to the Esplanade are the multi-sport playing fields of Ongley and Manawaroa Parks, the twin turf hockey fields and Fitzherbert Park, the premier cricket ground.

 Elsewhere in the city are parks for sports like rugby, such as Coronation Park, Bill Brown Park and Colquhoun Park (also used for softball/baseball); and football: Skoglund Park (home of the Central Football Federation) and Celaeno Park.
-Memorial Park has a football pitch, and also has family-friendly facilities.
 The Hokowhitu Lagoon is also located nearby the Esplanade and is a popular site for recreational kayaking and canoeing.

 The Lido Aquatic Centre is Palmerston North's largest aquatic centre.
 Freyberg Community Pool is an all-year indoor swimming pool complex located next to Freyberg High School in Roslyn.

+Memorial Park has a splash pad, pool, playground, football pitch and a duck pond, within easy reach of the city centre.

 Riverbank development

-The city council since 2012 has been beautifying the banks of the Manawatu River, opening up previously neglected areas into more accessible recreational parks and reserves.
-Part of this development is He Ara Kotahi, a 7.1 km pedestrian and cycle track that connects the city to Massey University, adjacent research institutes and Linton Military Camp, all located on the south side of the Manawatu River.
+The city council since 2012 has been beautifying the banks of the Manawatū River, opening up previously neglected areas into more accessible recreational parks and reserves.
+Part of this development is He Ara Kotahi, a 7.1 km pedestrian and cycle track that connects the city to Massey University, adjacent research institutes and Linton Military Camp, all located on the south side of the Manawatū River.
 The opening in 2019 included the opening of Palmerston North's second bridge, a 194 m pedestrian bridge connecting the Holiday Park on Dittmer Drive to the track across the river.
 As well as a recreational asset, He Ara Kotahi was designed to be a pedestrian and cycle commuter route between the city bridge and Massey University, to improve safety and relieve vehicle traffic volumes on the Fitzherbert Bridge.
 The remainder of the track to Linton crosses tributary streams with boardwalks and four smaller bridges.